 A safe and secure environment is vital to the success of our schools.
 Parents and children should enter our properties and facilities with the confidence that every possible measure has been taken to ensure their physical, mental and emotional well-being.
 Below you will find information about some of the most frequently asked about security and safety measures in place within our schools.

-In addition, the following statement has been prepared in response to increased concerns regarding school safety in the wake of violence in schools such as occurred in Parkland, FL on Feb.
+In addition, the following statement has been prepared in response to increased concerns regarding school safety in the wake of violence in schools such as occurred in Santa Fe, Texas, on May 18, 2018, and Parkland, Florida, on Feb.
 14, 2018.

 In order to keep our students and staff safe throughout the day, safety protocols have been established for visitors to our buildings.
 The doors to our schools are locked once the school day begins, and parents and other visitors are asked to come to the front door to be “buzzed in.”
 All visitors are required to sign in and obtain a visitor’s badge, which they must wear during their entire visit to the school, and sign out when they leave.